 Brenda also reviewed the course material for the following courses:

 Canadian: Immigration Records

 Brenda Dougall Merriman joined the National Institute in 2002 and enjoys it thoroughly as a well-matched situation, tying her research and writing and editing skills together.
-Besides overseeing updates and new material for Canadian courses, she is deeply involved with the Methodology series and the Analysis & Skills Mentoring program (which she and Sharon Murphy created).
-It is such a pleasure to work with other instructors and authors who share the same desire to provide quality in educational courses.
+Besides overseeing updates and new material for Canadian courses, she has been deeply involved with the Methodology series and the Analysis & Skills Mentoring program (which she and Sharon Murphy created).
+It was a pleasure to work with other instructors and authors who share the same desire to provide quality in educational courses.

-She contributed for ten years to the "Petworth Project" sponsored by the Jackman Foundation, which resulted in two noteworthy publications of historical-genealogical collaboration from McGill-Queens University Press.
-With archival material for the Project now housed at the University of Waterloo Library for descendants to consult and add to, the website continues to grow: www.petworthemigrations.com.
-Her own publications, besides numerous journal articles, include United Empire Loyalists: A Guide to Tracing Loyalist Ancestors in Upper Canada (Global Heritage Press, 2006); Genealogy in Ontario: Searching the Records (revised 3rd edition 2002; over 7,000 copies sold), About Genealogical Standards of Evidence (revised edition 2004), and The Emigrant Ancestors of a Lieutenant Governor of Ontario (1993), the last three published by OGS.
+Since 1992, she contributed to the "Petworth Project" sponsored by the Jackman Foundation, which resulted in two noteworthy publications of historical-genealogical collaboration from McGill-Queens University Press.
+The Petworth website and Facebook page continue to grow: www.petworthemigrations.com.
+Her own publications, include United Empire Loyalists: A Guide to Tracing Loyalist Ancestors in Upper Canada (Global Heritage Press, 2006) winning a National Genealogical Society Award; Genealogy in Ontario: Searching the Records (revised 3rd edition 2002; over 7,000 copies sold), Genealogical Standards of Evidence (latest edition 2010), and The Emigrant Ancestors of a Lieutenant Governor of Ontario (1993), the last three published by OGS.